le717/Blocks/Documentation/Format-Details.md

 to their proper location will complete the level.

 * There is a special block, `RB`, that is present only in Red, and moves only to the right of the level.

+* The line length for every line in a file must equal 38 characters, counting spaces.

 ### Needs More Research